-- Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor or - pharmacist.
-This medicine has been prescribed for you only.
+- again. • If you have any further questions, ask your - doctor or pharmacist.
+This medicine has been prescribed for you - only.
 Do not pass it on to others.
-It may harm them, even if their signs of illness are - If you get any side effects, talk to your doctor or pharmacist.
+It may harm them, even if their signs of illness are the same as yours.

+• If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 See section 4.